 - 1. If the resolution is a standalone resolution, SES expects the Company to disclose the following: - a.
 Details of the assets being mortgaged - b.
 Details of the borrowings being secured through the assets - c.
-Beneficiary of the borrowings Company or a related party? - 2.
+Beneficiary of the borrowings Company or a related party?
+In case related party, examine how and why it is beneficial to company? - 2.
 Borrowings for 100% owned subsidiaries - a.
-Financial Performance of the subsidiary has the subsidiary defaulted on any of its existing debt obligations, has it undergone a debt restructuring in the last two years, or does the subsidiary have a negative net-worth or it has made losses in the last two financial years - b.
-Has the Company disclosed the purpose of the said borrowings? - c.
+Financial Performance of the subsidiary has the subsidiary defaulted on any of its existing debt obligations, has it undergone a debt restructuring in the last two years, or does the subsidiary have a negative net worth or it has made losses in the last two financial years. - b.
+Has the Company disclosed the purpose of the -borrowings being secured? - c.
 Impact on the parent company in case the subsidiary defaults - d.
 Size of borrowing vs. current and fixed assets of the Company (and/or subsidiary company as required) - e.
-Past use of funds by subsidiary- whether funds are being used by others - 3.
+Past use of funds by subsidiary whether funds are being used by others? - f.
+Has the subsidiary lent it further onwards? - 3.
 Borrowings by other related parties - a.
 If liability is shared proportionally, same analysis as 100% owned subsidiaries.
 If not, vote AGAINST the resolution - b.
 Impact on the Company in case of default - c.
 How the Company is secured? - d.
 What benefits the Company is getting?